samersaemeldahr/README-Generator/README.md

   1. Run `npm install` to install dependencies

   ## Usage
-  1. Write node index.js in the command line to start the application
+  1. Write `node index.js` in console to start the application
-  1. A greeting message will appear, hit enter to start
+  1. A greeting message will appear, hit `enter` to start
   1. The user is prompted to answer several questions to create the content of the README file
   1. After answering all the questions, the app shows this message `Successfully created README.md!`
-  1. The file would be created in the same root directory of the application
+  1. The file will be created in the same root directory of the application

-  1. Please refer to this video for an in-depth functionality of the application
+Please refer to this video for an in-depth functionality of the application

 ## License